ArdanaLabs/dUSD/docs/reasoning/dusd-spec-onchain.md

 # Onchain spec

+# Time

+There are a few places where time is used in time is used here.
+Since extremely precise time is not needed I think it would be easier to require the time stamp of all output vaults to be the most recent entry in the price oracle this makes transaction submission a bit more reliable by correlating the time issues with the utxo spending issues and it provides a simple reasonably accurate notion of time which shouldn't have any room for abuse or strange edge cases that can be hard to get right.

 # Address Validators

 Validators which are invoked when a utxo from a certain address (the hash of the validator itself) is spent